Cataluniat/python-django-pipeline/README.md

-# Python Pipeline
+# Python Django Pipeline
-> Flask App Workflow using GitHub Actions and Terraform.
+> Django crud App Workflow using GitHub Actions and Terraform.

-Test the code, build a Docker image, push to Docker Repo and deploy on a EC2 (AWS) instance.
+Build and push to Docker Repo and deploy on a EC2 (AWS) instance.

 ### Prerequisites